Oakland newsroom coming spring 2020

 Thank you so much for your time and attention.
 I know you have many, many more questions.
 In the coming weeks and months leading up to our spring 2020 launch, we’ll have a lot more to tell you about our job openings, board and leadership, sustainability strategies, reporting plans and more.
 We’ll also host a series of conversations and events in the new year where you can help us unpack some of the big local issues we aim to focus on as a newsroom.

-You can help by sharing with us your insights and ideas about journalism in Oakland, and sign up for our newsletter at the top of this page for updates on our progress and opportunities to get involved.
+You can help by sharing with us your insights and ideas about journalism in Oakland, and sign up for our newsletter for updates on our progress and opportunities to get involved.
 I can’t wait to hear from you.

 Sincerely, Tasneem Raja, Editor-in-Chief